pengzhangzhi/ab_rmsd/README.md

 ```

 # TODOs
-- add `DockQ` as an evaluation of heavy and light chain orientations.
+- add `DockQ` as an evaluation for heavy and light chain complex structure.

 # Credits